 Any references to a 'tenant' include references to a long leaseholder.

-The 18-month rule – limitation on recovery
+The 18-month limit on recovery

-In order to avoid landlords making late demands, a leaseholder is not liable to pay a service charge in respect of costs incurred more than 18 months before the landlord makes a contractually valid demand for payment, unless they have been notified in writing within the 18-month period that:
+A tenant is not liable to pay a service charge in respect of costs incurred more than 18 months before the landlord makes a contractually valid demand for payment, unless they have been notified in writing within the 18-month period that:

 the costs had been incurred

 a demand for a contribution through a service charge will be made later

 The notification must include a statement that the tenant is required under the terms of their lease to contribute to those costs.
 It does not need to detail exactly what proportion of the costs the tenant will be liable for.

 The costs are incurred by the landlord when the underlying liability 'crystalises' - this will be at the point where the landlord is presented with the invoice for the works, or (possibly) when the landlord pays the invoice.
 The latter point is arguable because it could lead to a situation where a landlord's delay in paying an invoice brings works within the 18-month limitation period.